MCC partners with area fire service agencies to provide fire academy training and college credits for those who want a career in fire science.

 Who can I contact for more information?

-You can contact the Fire Science Director at 928.757.0841 In addition, you can contact the Student Services office on the nearest campus.
+You can contact the Fire Science Program Manager using the contact information on the right side of the screen.
+In addition, you can contact the Student Services office on the nearest campus.

-Will a criminal record exclude me from any law enforcement careers?
+Will a criminal record exclude me from a fire fighting career?

-A felony conviction will exclude you from a law enforcement career.
-Misdemeanor convictions are evaluated by a law enforcement agency on a case-by-case basis.
+A felony conviction will exclude you from a fire fighting career.
+Misdemeanor convictions are evaluated by a fire department agency on a case-by-case basis.